BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Your dog is not being disrespectful.
 They cannot help it.
 The brain hardware that runs impulse control is offline for upgrades.
 Punishing them for this is like punishing a teenager for not being able to drive a car they’ve never been allowed to practice in.

-Per AVMA reporting on canine adolescence, the period is consistently marked by reduced trainability and increased conflict with primary caregivers.
+Per AVMA reporting on canine behavior, this period is consistently marked by reduced trainability and increased conflict with primary caregivers.
 There’s also a measurable spike in shelter relinquishments during this phase.
-So owners give up on dogs at this stage more than at any other life phase.
-Usually because they don’t know this is universal and temporary.
+Owners give up on dogs at this stage more than at any other life phase, usually because they don’t know this is universal and temporary.

 Key Takeaway